johnmarco123/drawing_app/development.md

     * vim mode to text tool
     * Add more room for more tools
     * Add infinite scrolling
-    * In full screen mode add a way to have more than a screen size worth of drawing area.
-    * Add a global stroke weight that is shared amongst any drawing tools
-    * Allow all shapes to be moveable once they are created?
     * Add a way to grab a a box of "elements" and move them
     * Add a transition between css buttons so it isn't instant.
     * Add an eraser (for object mode & normal eraser)